-As discussed above, the resistance of the current sense resistor must be minimised, but this can lead to serious measurement errors.
+SENSE CIRCUIT LIMITATIONS – The resistance of the current sense resistor must be low, but this can lead to serious measurement errors.
 At low resistor values, it is important to consider the resistance and temperature dependence of solder joints and system board tracks.
 Combined, these can have a higher resistance than the sense resistor device.

 The TCR of the system board tracks can be higher than that of the sense resistor.
 This introduces some temperature dependence into measurements made across the sense resistor device.

 A Kelvin resistor can resolve this issue.
-It is a 4-terminal device that employs two terminals for the current measurement flow (the sensing element) and two independent terminals for the main current flow.
+It is a 4-terminal device with two terminals for the current measurement flow (the sensing element) and two independent terminals for the main current flow.
 However, Kelvin resistors are relatively expensive.
-Unless extreme precision is required, a 2-terminal current sense resistor is a more economical choice.
+If extreme precision is not required, a 2-terminal current sense resistor is a more economical choice.

 A variety of standard power resistors are available for current sensing applications.
-If a standard device fails to match the specification, a custom resistor manufacturer can offer solutions.
+When a standard resistor device fails to match the specification, a custom resistor manufacturer can offer solutions.